A real Downie of a day – Place des Vosges edition – part 2

 This war had its seeds sown in 1585 when Duke Henri of Guise, with the support of Spain and the Catholic League, essentially forced Henri III to sign the Treaty of Nemours effectively ceding most of northeastern France to the House of Guise and recognizing Henri’s brother Charles, Cardinal de Guise as king.

-(From Wikipedia – King Henri III on his deathbed designating Henri IV of Navarre as his successor.)
+[From Wikipedia – King Henri III on his deathbed designating Henri IV of Navarre as his successor – Public Domain.]

 Sadly, Henri wouldn’t live to see the completion of what became the Place Royale.
-King Henri “le Bon” (the Good) as he was called managed to survive at least 11 assassination attempts before François Ravaillac finally succeeded on 14 May 1610.
+King Henri “le Bon” (the Good) as he was called – or managed to be called – managed to survive at least 11 assassination attempts before François Ravaillac finally succeeded on 14 May 1610.

 The planning of the Place Royale was not Henri’s only contribution to the city of Paris or to his subjects.
 He established the Collège Royal Henri-le-Grand in the Loire Valley.
 He gave the school to the Jesuits telling them to “instruct the young people and make them fall in love with sciences and teach honor and virtue, in order to be able to serve.”
 The school existed under the Jesuits until 1762 and, after being appropriated by Napoléon in 1808 still exists today as the Prytanée National Militaire.

 He and Sully oversaw the construction of a system of tree-lined highways, bridges and canals including the Pont Neuf.
 Administratively, he and the duke found ways to regularize state finance and promote agriculture.
-Seen from this perspective, Henri certainly earned his sobriquet.)
+Seen from this perspective, Henri certainly earned his sobriquet. {Of course, there is, as is usually the case, at least one other very different perspective for looking at Henri’s reign.
+I’ll leave exploring that to your curiosity.})

 Because the work was completed and the space inaugurated under the reign of and to celebrate the engagement of Louis XIII, the architectural style is often wrongly attributed to him.
 Louis was nine years old when his father was murdered making his connection to the Place more accidental than deliberate.
 The park the Place encloses is named for Louis and the equestrian statue of him at the park’s center is actually, as Downie describes it, “an artless nineteenth-century copy of the original bronze, which was melted down during the Revolution.”